 Hannah Sheldon-Dean is a writer, editor, and educator specializing in publications for children and young adults.
-She has written several licensed activity books and gift books with Penguin Young Readers, and she writes and edits fiction, nonfiction, and educational materials for a variety of outlets.
-She is currently a writing consultant at the Columbia University School of Social Work and a volunteer mentor with Girls Write Now.
+She has written several activity books, nonfiction titles, and gift books with Penguin Young Readers and Whalen Book Works, and she writes and edits fiction, nonfiction, and educational materials for a variety of outlets.
+She is also a staff writer and editor at the Child Mind Institute and a volunteer mentor with Girls Write Now in New York City.
 Hannah received a Master’s of Social Work from New York University and a BA in Literary Arts and Education Policy from Brown University, and she loves to work on projects that fall at the intersection of those fields.
 She lives in Brooklyn but grew up in Vermont, so you might see her wandering the city in search of pine trees, mourning doves, caterpillars, or whatever other bits of nature she can find.
-She also loves singing with Khorikos choir, baking bread, and dreaming about the animal sanctuary she’ll open someday.
+She also loves singing with her choir, baking bread, and dreaming about the animal sanctuary she’ll open someday.
+Find her at www.hannahsheldon-dean.com.